-In keeping with the home herbalist theme, I’m not going to suggest buying anything extravagant or expensive such as commercial presses or freeze dryers (both on my list of dream purchases!)
+In keeping with the home herbalist theme, I’m not going to suggest buying anything extravagant or expensive such as commercial presses or freeze dryers (though both are on my list of dream purchases!)

-Most of the tools I will list, you likely already have in your home.
-If not, follow the links I’ve provided and purchase them, so you’ll be ready to tackle the assignments in the course.
+Most of the tools listed you likely already have in your home.
+If not, follow the links I’ve provided and purchase them, so you’ll be ready to tackle course assignments and follow along with our Facebook Lives and YouTube videos.
 If you don’t have the money up front to make all the purchases necessary, then get the inexpensive ones first, and save up for the rest.
 You’ll be glad you made the investment because these tools are also very handy to use for general cooking and food preparation.

 What you’ll need: